-- Be sure to switch this unit off after use, and do not switch the unit on and off in quick succession, as this places an undue load on the electronic components - To maintain the luster of the keys and buttons, wipe with a clean, damp cloth, and polish with a soft, dry cloth Polish may be used, but do not use thinners or petro-chemical-based polishes - A wax-based polish may be used on the cabinet, although you will find that rubbing with a soft cloth will suffice
+- Be sure to switch the instrument off after use, and do not switch the unit on and off in quick succession, as this places an undue load on the electronic components. - To keep the luster of the surface and buttons, simply use a clean, damp cloth; polish with a soft, dry cloth.
+Polish may be used but do not use thinners or petro-chemical-based polishes. - A wax-based polish may be used on the cabinet, although you will find that rubbing with a soft cloth will suffice.